 - Gifts of red envelopes symbolize prosperity and happiness and families often give each other gifts each Chinese New Year.

 - Gifts should be given in pairs and even numbers.
-Uneven numbered gifts are considered back luck.
+Many consider gifts with uneven numbers to bring bad luck.

 Chinese New Year Food

 Chinese New Year is about bringing families together.
-A reunion dinner is typically eaten on New Year's Eve.
-There are foods that are typically eaten for luck and prosperity and to welcome those into the new year.
+Families typically eat a reunion dinner on New Year's Eve.
+People typically eat specific foods for luck, prosperity, and to welcome the new year.

-Here are some lucky food during the Chinese New Year.
+Here are some lucky foods during the Chinese New Year.

 Nian Gao (Sweet Glutinous Rice Cakes)

-These are also known as "New Year Cake" or "Year Cake".
+People also know these as "New Year Cake" or "Year Cake."
 The word "nian" translates to "year" and is a dense rice flour cake that can be both sweet and savory.

 Whole Fish

-Which is pronounced "yú" and sounds the same as "leftovers" or "surplus".
+Pronounced as "yú," it sounds the same as "leftovers" or "surplus."
 The whole fish is to make sure that there is a surplus in the new year with lots of leftovers.

 Dumplings

-Dumplings resemble "the ingot" which was a coin from ancient times and therefore is believed to bring wealth in the new year.
+Dumplings resemble "the ingot," a coin from ancient times, and people believe they bring wealth in the new year.
 Legend has it that the more dumplings you eat, the more money you will make in the new year.

 Whole Chicken

 Serving the whole chicken symbolizes unity and family.
-They are typically served at the Reunion Dinner to bring "wholeness" to the reunited family members.
+People typically serve them at the Reunion Dinner to bring "wholeness" to the reunited family members.

 Spring Rolls